Rohit2216/motionless-division-7590/README.md

 + HTML
 + CSS
 + Javascript
++ Node JS
++ Express
++ MongoDB

 ## Landing Page
 -----

-The Landing page of HealthKart.com displays the navigation bar for products, Learn about a particular product, pricing for the product, Cart Page and the login & signup part, along with the Flash Sale,   Trending Now Products, Popular in Various categories, Just launched Products.
+The Landing page of sephora.com displays the navigation bar for products, Learn about a particular product, pricing for the product, Cart Page and the login & signup part, along with the Popular in Various categories, Just launched Products.

 ![landing page](https://github.com/Rohit2216/gas-scarecrow-3264/blob/main/images/2023-01-28%20(2).png?raw=true  "Logo Title Text 1")